libellux/Libellux-Up-and-Running/docs/openvas/README.md

 ### Create GVM admin

-Create the gvm administration user.
+Create the GVM administration user.
 Do not forget to change the password later.

 ::: warning NOTE
 Do not use special characters in the password.